Coverage Map

 $700K to $5M+

 The Bridgeport–Norwalk corridor encompasses the Gold Coast's working luxury heart: Westport, Weston, Fairfield, and the Norwalk neighborhoods that function as legitimate alternatives to Westport at a price step below.
-Hedge funds, finance, and media professionals anchored this market decades ago and continue to define its upper tier.
+Hedge funds, finance, and media professionals anchored this market decades ago.
 Metro-North's New Haven Line puts Midtown Manhattan within 55 to 75 minutes.
-Inventory in Westport and Weston is structurally thin—demand has consistently outpaced supply for the past decade.
+Inventory in Westport and Weston is structurally thin — demand has consistently outpaced supply for the past decade.

 Tier 2 · Secondary Coverage